 Directorship requires a strong commitment to the mission and principles of the Board.
 The Board depends on Directors devoting sufficient time and energy to the responsibilities assigned to them.
-Physician Directors contribute to the ABO's initial and continuous certification processes in a variety of ways, such as serving as Item Writers and Examiners, as well as future development of quality, safety, and performance improvement assessments.
+Physician Directors contribute to the ABO's initial and continuous certification processes in a variety of ways, including but not limited to serving as subject matter experts; developing quality, safety, and performance improvement assessments; and assisting in the administration of ABO examinations.